RiahiKarim/QRadarMentorUI/README.md

 3.Change the bachEnd.url constant in modules.module.js to target your entry point of the api.

 4. Run `grunt serve` for preview and run a live reload server on http://localhost:9000 .

+### Contribute
+This project is under free license.
+If you want to contribute to the project you can simply fork this repo and make a Pull Request.
+To build a minified version, you can simply run the grunt task `grunt build`.
+The minified/uglified files are created in the `dist` folder.

+### Documentation
+This project project uses a form of [jsdoc](http://usejsdoc.org/) for all of its documentation.

+This means that all the docs are stored inline in the source code and so are kept in sync as the code changes.

+It also means that since the documentation is generated from the source code, the last version of the documentation can be provided and found in the [docs](https://github.com/RiahiKarim/QRadarMentorUI/tree/master/docs) folder by running the grunt task `grunt ngdocs`.

+### Copyright and license
+Code and documentation released under [the MIT license](https://github.com/RiahiKarim/QRadarMentorUI/blob/master/LICENCE).